Wednesday, September 26, 2007

 Thus, in a sense, chimeric experimentations, that combine human and animal cells to create hybrid creatures that are part human and part animal, might be legitimately claimed to be performed for the sake of humanity's well being.

-the questions asked by Jeremy Rifkin still stands.
+However, the questions asked by Jeremy Rifkin still stands.

 Would such creatures enjoy human rights and protections under the law?